acerslee/github-profile/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+You will need to either set up a `.env` and attach to the `.gitignore` file.
+This file will house the private Github Authentication Token in the following form in your root directory.
+You can read more about creating a token [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: